raspberrypilearning/recruiting-volunteers/en/step_3.md

 + Provide technical guidance to help young people progress with their projects
 + Help to set up technical equipment before sessions

 The Dojo hosts sessions every week/fortnight/month  on day/dates from start time to end time.
-Champions usually arrive 30 minutes in advance of the session, and stay 30 minutes after the session ends to make sure volunteers are debriefed and the venue is tidied.
 This Dojo usually runs during regular school term time, taking a break for holidays and midterm.
 This is an unpaid volunteer role.

 --- /collapse ---